 These sweet potato cookies are a vegan and gluten free recipe that are perfect for Fall!
 With lots of chocolate chunks, oats and spices like cinnamon, nutmeg and cloves.
 They’re perfectly sweet, nut free and so easy to make.

 Last year, I may have over done it on the pumpkin recipes, so this Fall, we’re focusing on all things sweet potato and apple!
 Like my sweet potato casserole which I can’t wait to have on Thanksgiving.

 These vegan oatmeal cookies are spiced with a mix of cinnamon, nutmeg, cloves and ginger for all of those delicious Fall flavors.
 Trust me, they are just SO good.

 Since sweet potato acts as a really good binder in cookies, this recipe is naturally completely egg free and vegan if you use dairy free butter!
-If you love this recipe, try my sweet potato muffins next.
+If you love this recipe, try my sweet potato muffins or gluten free monster cookies next.